Level 1 - Foundations of GNM PHYSIOLOGIC OCCLUSION

 - How to properly capture a physiologic bite relationship using Dr. Chan's proven and scientific techniques and bite taking protocols with TENS – Two Session Hands On Practicum and Demonstrations with Dr. Chan and team of mentors.

-How to simply relate the maxillary dental cast for proper smile design and laboratory mounting via the modified Fox Plane Technique. - How to know when to change vertical and when not to change vertical dimensions.
+- How to know when to change vertical and when not to change vertical dimensions.

 - How to effectively communicate value to your patients.